 In addition, when using the ISP mobile connection, you get an IP address that changes every time you connect and reconnect.
 Consequently, it’s not possible to have the same IP address every time you use the Internet.
 Unlike home internet connection, when you have a static IP for everything as devices.

 The modern home-connected devices use different IPs unless you ask for a static one, or you configured your own static IP.
 Meanwhile, it’s recommended to test your IP on Google, then disconnect and reconnect a few times to see if it changes or not.

 If you get the same IP, then it’s fixed, and in that case.
 A VPN is highly recommended to protect your privacy as anyone can see your location, etc …through that unchanged IP.

 How to protect your cell phone IP?

-The best IP protection solution that I recommend is using a premium VPN service, and from what I tested NordVPN is the best one with global locations including the US, sophisticated server protection, and accreted internet connection which will same time bandwidth by compressing the data and encrypts everything the user ned and receive to his phone or laptop
+The best IP protection solution that I recommend is using a premium VPN service.
+And from what I tested, NordVPN is the best one with global locations, including the US.
+It has also sophisticated server protection, and an encrypted internet connection, which will save time and bandwidth by compressing the data and encrypts everything the user needs and receive to his phone or laptop

 Unlike the free VPN solutions, that’s well protected and used by professionals just like anyone else who accesses websites and social networks.
 In fact, free VPN options may look working in the first use.
 But what they do is slowing down your connection more than protecting it.
 They use overloaded servers and even with a lower level of protection compared to the paid ones.